Increasing Cash Flow Part 2 – Gross Margin

 Let’s look at it from the perspective of a service firm.
 If you are a service firm, your largest expense is payroll.
 Therefore, in order to decrease cost of sales, you need to challenge your current delivery model to determine if there are ways to decrease the amount and cost of labor.

 Did you just cringe at the idea of slashing labor costs?
 That’s okay – it’s intimidating.
 But it’s all about efficiency.
 More efficiency = less time = lower costs.
-One way to increase efficiency: decrease the amount of time it takes to deliver services.
-Another method: find a way to make sure that your capacity accommodates the exact level of service your customers require.
+One way to increase efficiency is to decrease the amount of time it takes to deliver services.
+Another method is to find a way to make sure that your capacity accommodates the exact level of service your customers require.
 That means that every resource should be busy but not overwhelmed.
 Why pay for chair time?

-One more method of decreasing the cost of labor (we’re full of them today): reduce the amount paid, either 1) by reducing the wage per hour, or 2) by finding alternative sources of labor that have a lower overall cost.
-Consider options carefully so as not to sacrifice quality, service and the favor of your current employees and customers.
+One more method of decreasing the cost of labor is to reduce the amount paid, either by reducing the wage per hour, or by finding alternative sources of labor that have a lower overall cost.
+Consider options carefully so as not to sacrifice quality, service, and the favor of your current employees and customers.
 If you are a manufacturer, you have a much more diverse array of options to save costs.
 Just like a service company, you can pay your labor differently or decrease the amount of overall labor.
 You can also buy material differently, or re-engineer your product so it uses less material or standardizes components.
-(In other words, use one kind of bolt instead of seven; this allows you to buy in bulk more readily.)
+In other words, use one kind of bolt instead of seven; this allows you to buy in bulk more readily.

-Companies can also explore Lean or Kaizan practices.
+Companies can also explore Lean or Kaizen practices.
 Did we just lose you?
 No problem.
-Kaizan is a methodology used to find ways to continually improve the process in order to reduce expenses, eliminate waste and increase quality.
+Kaizen is a methodology used to find ways to continually improve the process in order to reduce expenses, eliminate waste, and increase quality.
 While traditionally intended for manufacturers, more and more service businesses are reaping the rewards of this approach.

 And there you have it: Gross Margin 101.